Table of Contents_

 Speaking of the One M7, you’ll see some similarities when you turn the 10 over.
 The layout of the horizontal plastic lines (used for antennas) and the circular camera fitting make for a striking resemblance, and it even comes with the same Glacier Silver color offered back then.
 But when you get up close and examine the details, it’s clear it’s not the same phone.
 First and foremost, that considerable chamfer stands out like a sore thumb.

 The trim may not be for everyone, but it’s not very invasive either.
 It’s more subtle in-person because of a semi-matte finish, but it’s still reflective enough to look like something special.
 The chamfer also makes for a nice curvature for your fingers.
 Despite the smooth metal finish, the 10 doesn’t try to slip out of your hand.
+However, if you want a phone with a more comfortable grip, this Htc Droid Dna review has got you covered.

 On the sides, you’ll see the plastic lines wrap around and a smaller chamfer transition to the front glass.
 The metal edge and glass seamlessly meld together.
 The metal’s reflection, together with the glass’ 2.5D curvature, amplify the eye-candy as you look at the phone from different angles.
 Everything about the build seems satisfyingly effortless.